chrisglass/bpickle/README.rst

 Probably not.

-If you're looking for a network efficient transport format that is multi-language and multi-platforms, I recomment having a look at protocol buffers instead.
+If you're looking for a network efficient transport format that is multi-language and multi-platforms, I recommend having a look at protocol buffers instead.